chanb/prophet_inequality/README.md

 # Prophet Inequality
-This is work done for [CMPUT 676 Assignment 1 Part (b) Winter 2022](https://xiaoqitan.org/teaching/optimization/).
+This is work done for [CMPUT 676 Assignment 1 Part (b) Fall 2022](https://xiaoqitan.org/teaching/optimization/).
 The goal is to use various approaches to solve the standard setting with prophet inequalities.

 ## Installation